Write a Letter

 The Howard Hughes Medical Institute provides some detailed guidance for writing letters in scientific fields, aimed primarily at new faculty and others who haven’t written a lot of letters of recommendation in the past.

-- Click here to view the slides from the joint CETL-ODI-ONSF workshop on Writing Letters of Recommendation (November 6, 2019)
+- Click here to view the slides from the most recent joint CETL-ODI-ONSF workshop on Writing Letters of Recommendation (Sept.
+21, 2022)

 Refer a Student